mcx/pronto/README.md

 ## Software Overview
-The algorithms (and their ROS wrappers) are written in C/C++ and organized as `catkin` packages.
+The algorithms (and their ROS wrappers) are written in C/C++ and organized as `ros` packages.
 The repository consists of the following main modules:

-- `pronto_core`: core libraries that implment the filter, the state and basic measurement modules (e.g., IMU, pose update)
+- `pronto_core`: core libraries that implement the filter, the state, and basic measurement modules (e.g., IMU, pose update)
 - `pronto_biped` leg odometry measurement modules for humanoid robots (tested on Atlas and Valkyrie)